With Mr Stanhope returned from his holidays it’s intriguing how much more activity we’re seeing from his Ministers.

 Jon Stanhope promises that whatever Labor does the Liberals would be worse.
 But he would say that wouldn’t he?

-[ 13 August, 2010; 6:00 pm to 8:00 pm. ] The wait is over!
+[ 13 August 2010 at 6:00 pm; ] The wait is over!
 Come and indulge your senses at the launch of the new and improved M16 Artspace.
 Canberra’s newest cultural destination will be opened by Mr Jon Stanhope MLA, Chief Minister ACT, at 6pm on Friday 13 August.

 A place to make, share and experience art, M16 at Griffith is the largest community-based visual [...]